deadlysyn/archer/README.md

 ## Thought Process

-My goal was consistency (without needing to remember what utilities to track down on each install) and a "minimal but not too minimal" install.
+My goal was consistency (without needing to remember what utilities to track down each time) and a "minimal but not too minimal" install.
 I also wanted to be able to run the same install process on an old Thinkpad or a modern desktop and get reasonably adjusted defaults, whether Intel- or AMD-based.